-One of the most mind-boggling misconceptions that I come across often, is this idea that stay at home moms “have it easy”.
+One of the most mind-boggling misconceptions that I come across often, is the idea that stay-at-home moms “have it easy”.
 Like we somehow sit around all day just living our best lives with no responsibilities and nothing but time on our hands.
-I call bullshit!

-Having been a working mom for 5 years who recently transitioned to a stay at home, I’m well aware of the challenges you face from both points of views.
-Now I’m not here to go back and forth on how stay at home moms have it harder than working moms or vice versa, they are both hard work.
+Having been a working mom for 5 years who recently transitioned to a stay-at-home, I’m well aware of the challenges you face from both points of view.
+Now I’m not here to go back and forth on how stay-at-home moms have it harder than working moms or vice versa, they are both hard work.

-As a stay at home mom, you face pressure all day every day.
-There’s this belief that because you are not at work you have to be perfect and be able to do it all with no complaints.
-Imagine being up all night with a baby because you want your spouse to be well-rested for work the next morning, then having to be up all day because you have chores to complete, remote learning to do, food to cook, kids to entertain and a ton of other things with no help.
+As a stay-at-home mom, you face pressure all day, every day.
+There’s this belief that because you are not at work you have to be perfect and able to do it all, with no complaints.
+Imagine being up all night with a baby because you want your spouse to be well-rested for work the next morning, then having to be up all day because you have chores to complete, remote learning to do, food to cook, kids to entertain, and a ton of other things with no help.

-How many breaks do you get as a stay at home mom?
+How many breaks do you get as a stay-at-home mom?
 How many times do you get to eat a meal in peace?
 When do you get some adult interaction?
-There are barely any moments throughout the day when someone isn’t crying or yelling mooooommmm!
-The rare opportunities that you do have some quiet, you are faced with the dilemma of whether to sneak in a nap yourself, eat or get some cleaning in.
+There are barely any moments throughout the day when someone isn’t crying or yelling, "mooooommmm!"
+On the rare opportunities that you do have some quiet, you are faced with the dilemma of whether to sneak in a nap yourself, eat, or get some cleaning in.
 Is there even such a thing as me-time anymore?
-Due to how people tend to view stay at home moms it’s extremely hard asking for help and that’s really a pity.
+Due to how people tend to view stay-at-home moms, it’s extremely hard asking for help, and that’s really a pity.

 I fell into the trap of not asking my partner to step up more.
 Since he was working all day, I didn’t ask for his help.
-I let him come home have his time to himself, only asking him to take the baby so I could cook, then I would take the baby afterwards so he could eat and then take the kids for the rest of the night while he relaxed so he could be refreshed for work the next morning.
+I let him come home and have his time to himself, only asking him to take the baby so I could cook.
+Then I would take the baby afterward, so he could eat, and then take the kids for the rest of the night while he relaxed, so he could be refreshed for work the next morning.
 At what point did I get to relax?

 I am fortunate to have an amazing partner who always has my back.
-So why did it take for me to have a mental breakdown one day before I expressed that I needed help?
-It was because I got sucked into the bullshit expectations set by those who never walked in a stay at home parent’s shoes!
+So why did it take me to have a mental breakdown one day, before I expressed that I needed help?
+It was because I got sucked into the insane expectations set by those who never walked in a stay-at-home parent’s shoes!
 My partner didn’t tell me I needed to do it all, I just did it because I believed I had to.
-There was this pressure to be the perfect mom and perfect wife because after all “all I did was stay at home”.
+There was this pressure to be the perfect mom and perfect wife because, after all, “all I did was stay at home”.

-Spouses step your game up.
-You work for 8hrs or so but your stay at home partner works 24/7.
-You may get your days off but your partner gets none so you can enjoy yours.
-She’s too worried about making sure the kids are taken care of, food is cooked, clothes are cleaned, the house is presentable and that you are well rested to take care of herself.
-So you step in and give her a break!
+Spouses: step your game up.
+You work for 8 hours or so, but your stay-at-home partner works 24/7.
+You may get your days off, but your partner gets none, so you can enjoy yours.
+She’s too worried about making sure the kids are taken care of, food is cooked, clothes are cleaned, the house is presentable, and that you are well-rested enough to take care of yourself.
+So, step in and give her a break!
 Find a babysitter and take her on a date to remind her of the beautiful woman she is.
 Treat her as more than a glorified housekeeper.

-Being a stay at home mom is such a thankless job.
-Yea, yea, yea, save the whole “you’re doing what you’re supposed to do so why do you need thanks” speech for someone who cares.
-If you work, you get paid to do a job but you can be damn sure that you are not going to continuously give your all to a company that does not recognize your effort.
-But why do you need appreciation if you’re already getting paid?
-Same thing applies to a SAHM; only we can’t be a half-assed mom just because we don’t get a thank you.
-Sure watching our kids grow beautifully into themselves is a wonderful thing but can we get some acknowledgement too?
+Being a stay-at-home mom is such a thankless job.
+Yeah, yeah, yeah, save the whole “you’re doing what you’re supposed to do so why do you need thanks” speech for someone who cares.
+If you work, you get paid to do a job, but you can be dang sure that you are not going to continuously give your all to a company that does not recognize your effort.
+But, why do you need appreciation if you’re already getting paid?
+The same thing applies to a SAHM; only we can’t be lackluster moms just because we don’t get a thank you.
+Sure, watching our kids grow beautifully into themselves is a wonderful thing ... but can we get some acknowledgment too?
 Can people keep their assumptions to themselves?
 We do it all!

-For me personally being a stay at home mom has been more challenging than my time as a working mom.
-Mom guilt was harder to deal with while working but the lack of support at times, the no “me time” and lack of understanding has been an adjustment that has proved to be more difficult in my situation.
-The pressure of it all threatens to cripple me at times, yet still, I manage, even while pregnant again!
-Don’t tell me stay at home moms aren’t superheroes.
-From every boo-boo, illness, dr appointments, store trips, sleepless nights and everything in between we are present for it and handling things every step of the way!
+For me, personally, being a stay-at-home mom has been more challenging than my time as a working mom.
+My mom-guilt was harder to deal with while working; but the lack of support at times, the no “me time,” and the lack of understanding, has been an adjustment that has proved to be more difficult in my situation.
+The pressure of it all threatens to cripple me at times; yet still, I manage, even while pregnant again!
+Don’t tell me stay-at-home moms aren’t superheroes.
+From every boo-boo, illness, Dr appointment, store trip, sleepless night, and everything in between, we are present for it and handling things, every step of the way!

-You will be no good to anyone without taking care of you.
+You will be no good to anyone without taking care of yourself.
 We need breaks too!

-Parents, please be kind to one another regardless of if you work or not.
+Parents, please be kind to one another, whether you work or not.
 Look past your biased opinions and agree that parenting is hard.
 Stop criticizing what you don’t understand.
 Stop adding to the guilt and pressures of one another, instead rise up in support.
 Everyone is different, what works for you and yours is not the same for someone else.
-Stop the comparisons and let go of the judgemental attitudes.
+Stop the comparisons and let go of the judgmental attitudes.